nicolasrouge/Hexagonal-Architecture-Refacoring/README.md

 # Hexagonal Architecture Refactoring

 ➡️ Hello there!
-I'm undertaking an exciting exercise: refactoring the project originally developed by Pauline and Caroline from Agicap, in partnership with Artisan Developpeur <https://youtu.be/G8ItpRMBcH0>.
+I'm undertaking an exciting exercise: refactoring the project originally developed by Pauline and Caroline from Agicap, in partnership with Artisan Developpeur <[youtube video](https://youtu.be/G8ItpRMBcH0?t=2337)>.
 The project showcases an approach to Domain-Driven Design (DDD) with a particular focus on *hexagonal architecture*.

 Really good exercise.
 Thanks to Pauline Jamin, Caroline Desplanques & Artisan Developpeur.